Merit pay: Political reactions

 Jeb Bush, governor of Florida during that time, enacted a 5 percent bonus for the top 25 percent of teachers in the state of Florida.
 A large factor in selection of the top 25 percent of teachers was student score improvement.
 A similar program was implemented in Houston at the same time, only lacking a limit on the percentage of teachers who could receive the bonus.
 Teachers in both states rebelled, stating that a year of instruction can't be measured in a single test, on a single day.
 These systems showed other imperfections as well.
 For example, a county in Florida ran out of money before all the teachers received bonuses.
-Accusations of discrimination also existed, a result of difference in pay between predominately black and predominately white schools.
+Accusations of discrimination also existed, a result of difference in pay between predominantly black and predominantly white schools.

 President Barack Obama supports merit pay for teachers but believes teachers' pay should be increased based on performance tests, not arbitrary tests.
 He wishes to work with the National Education Association (NEA) to find a new system to get rid of performance pay.

 The National Education Association (NEA) adamantly opposes some forms of merit pay.
 In June 2003, NEA President Reg Weaver said:

 Teachers understand that politically motivated panaceas such as merit pay and eliminating tenure do nothing to improve teacher quality.
 Our members are open to alternatives, but we will always oppose quick fixes designed to weaken the voice of teachers and effectiveness of education employees in all jobs.

 In September 2011, Obama took steps to reform certain unpopular and ineffective provisions of No Child Left Behind: "Congress hasn't been able to do it, so I will.
 The most notable change to the law related to the 2014 deadline for all schools to bring their entire student body to "proficient" levels in reading and math.
 The Obama administration offered a pass on the deadline and the opportunity to design their own accountability systems to some schools.
 The provisions that required failing schools to offer after-school tutoring and no-cost bus transportation to better schools were also waived.

 To qualify for the waivers, however, states must demonstrate an adoption of "college and career ready" academic standards and deliver a sketch of how they plan to transform their lowest performing schools.
 States that apply for these waivers this fall can be reviewed by the Education Department early next year.
 According to Eugene Wilhoit, executive director of the Council of Chief State School Officers, likely candidates for early application include Georgia, Kentucky, Wisconsin, and Colorado.
 Wilhoit believes that other states will also apply for the waiver after watching the process unfold for the states that apply early.
 Still, other states are not likely to apply at all since they are unwilling to disrupt current accountability systems if No Child Left Behind could soon be overhauled by Congress.